-In homes in the UK during the winter heating season, it is very common to operate space heating intermittently, with the heating switched off (or with a much lower setpoint) when the occupants are asleep at night and out during the day.
-Plots of internal temperatures during the day most commonly show a pattern of peaks and troughs rather than a steady temperature (Huebner et al., 2015; Kane et al., 2015).
-This pattern for temperatures is reflected in power demand: Summerfield et al's (2015) analysis of 30 minute power usage data for 567 UK dwellings states 'all quintiles exhibited characteristic morning and longer evening periods of peak power demand' (p198).
+In homes in the UK during the winter heating season, it is very common to operate space heating intermittently, with the heating switched off (or setback to a much lower setpoint) when the occupants are asleep at night and out during the day.
+Plots of internal temperatures during the day most commonly show a pattern of peaks and troughs rather than a steady temperature (Huebner et al. 2015; Kane et al. 2015).
+This pattern for temperatures is reflected in power demand.
+The analysis by Summerfield et al. (2015) of 30-min power usage data for 567 UK dwellings states 'all quintiles exhibited characteristic morning and longer evening periods of peak power demand' (p198).

 Patterns of heat demand will become increasingly important as the task of meeting peak demand periods in the UK is moved away from the gas supply system to electricity networks as the transition to low carbon heating progresses.
-For natural gas, the storage available as a result of the volume of the supply pipework means that demand can be 'smoothed' over the day, but electricity supply has to match demand on a second by second basis, which means that the electricity network must be designed to supply short term demand peaks (Strbac, 2008).
-A transition to electric heat pumps in many homes will have a significant impact on these peaks (Redpoint, 2013).
+For natural gas, the storage available as a result of the volume of the supply pipework means that demand can be 'smoothed' over the day, but electricity supply has to match demand on a second by second basis, which means that the electricity network must be designed to supply short-term demand peaks (Strbac 2008).
+A transition to electric heat pumps in many homes will have a significant impact on these peaks (Redpoint 2013).

-Running patterns can be influenced by variable time of use tariffs, designed to encourage shifting away from peak times.
-Providing Demand Side Response (DSR) services, in which consumption patterns are modified in response to an external signal such as price (Ofgem, 2016) will require flexible running - for example operating the heating system ahead of, but not during, a peak period in order to pre-heat the home to provide the temperature required during the peak period.
+In order to manage the peaks in electricity demand, there is likely to be an increased role for demand side response (DSR) services, in which consumption patterns are modified in response to an external signal such as price (Ofgem 2016).
+The current focus of demand side response load management is to move electricity demand away from the evening peak (Chan et al. 2014), but it seems likely that morning peaks in electricity use will become an increasing issue as penetration of low carbon heating from electric heat pumps increases.
+DSR will require flexible patterns of heating operation-for example, operating a heat pump ahead of, but not during, a peak period in order to pre-heat the home.
 If DSR management of heating is to be successful, the altered operation patterns must be acceptable to householders and sensitive to the diversity of occupant needs.
+The first step in investigating the flexibility of heating patterns is to explore how households are currently operating their heating.